rossrobino/blog/src/content/cross-document-view-transitions.md

 ## HTML

 Here are two almost identical pages that link to each other that we will transition between using CSS.
+Combine view transitions with the [Speculation Rules API](https://blog.robino.dev/posts/speculation-rules-api) to speed up navigation and ensure animations run as quickly as possible.

 ### page-1.html